Prince-Bishopric of Würzburg

 The Prince-Bishopric of Würzburg (Fürstbistum Würzburg; Hochstift Würzburg) was an ecclesiastical principality of the Holy Roman Empire located in Lower Franconia, west of the Prince-Bishopric of Bamberg.
 Würzburg had been a diocese since 743.
 As established by the Concordat of 1448, bishops in Germany were chosen by the canons of the cathedral chapter and their election was later confirmed by the pope.
 Following a common practice in Germany, the prince-bishops of Würzburg were frequently elected to other ecclesiastical principalities as well.
 (Note: For instance, Johann Franz Schönborn was first elected prince-bishop of Würzburg in 1642, then elector of Mainz in 1647, and finally prince-bishop of Worms in 1663.)
 The last few prince-bishops resided at the Würzburg Residence, which is one of the grandest Baroque palaces in Europe.

 As a consequence of the 1801 Treaty of Lunéville, Würzburg, along with the other ecclesiastical states of Germany, was secularized in 1803 and absorbed into the Electorate of Bavaria.
 In the same year Ferdinand III, former Grand Duke of Tuscany, was compensated with the Electorate of Salzburg.
 In the 1805 Peace of Pressburg, Ferdinand lost Salzburg to the Austrian Empire, but was compensated with the new Grand Duchy of Würzburg, Bavaria having relinquished the territory in return for the Tyrol.
-This new state lasted until 1814, when it was once again annexed by Bavaria.
+This new state lasted until 1814, when it was once again annexed by Bavaria (then Kingdom of Bavaria).

-The Roman Catholic Diocese of Würzburg was reestablished in 1821 without temporal power.
+The Roman Catholic Diocese of Würzburg remained as an ecclesiastical institution and was "reformed" in 1818 after the Concordat of 24 October 1817 with Bavaria as part of new ecclesiastical province of the Archdiocese of Bamberg but anyway without temporal power.